 Annual report on the quality of potable water

-In accordance with the requirements of the Ministère du Développement durable, de l’Environnement et de la Lutte contre les changements climatiques, the City of Saint-Lambert has produced its annual report on water quality for 2018 (in French).
+In accordance with the requirements of the Ministère du Développement durable, de l’Environnement et de la Lutte contre les changements climatiques, the Ville de Saint-Lambert has produced its annual report on water quality for 2018 (in French).
 The report confirms that the municipality’s water meets all the requirements and standards in effect.
 It is therefore completely safe for consumption.
 To know more, visit the Règlement sur la qualité de l’eau potable section on the website of the Ministère.

 As a resisent, you too have a role to play in conserving potable water.
 This section of the website provides information on ways you can reduce your daily water consumption and on the relevant by-laws.